torvalds/linux/Documentation/process/security-bugs.rst

 security team will bring in extra help from area maintainers to understand and fix the security vulnerability.

-Please send plain text emails without attachments where possible.
+Please send **plain text** emails without attachments where possible.
 It is much harder to have a context-quoted discussion about a complex issue if all the details are hidden away in attachments.
 Think of it like a :doc:`regular patch submission <../process/submitting-patches>` (even if you don't have a patch yet): describe the problem and impact, list reproduction steps, and follow it with a proposed fix, all in plain text.
+Markdown, HTML and RST formatted reports are particularly frowned upon since they're quite hard to read for humans and encourage to use dedicated viewers, sometimes online, which by definition is not acceptable for a confidential security report.

 Disclosure and embargoed information
 ------------------------------------